-NOTE: Pressure regulators should be treated as precision instruments and should not be jarred or knocked. - 4.2.1.
-Function of the regulators. - Fitted to the outlets of the gas cylinder valves, the pressure regulators reduce the pressure of the gas from cylinder pressure to the constant lower pressure required for the operation of the equipment.
+- 4.3.1.
+Function of the regulators.
+Fitted to the outlets of the gas cylinder valves, the pressure regulators reduce the pressure of the gas from cylinder pressure to the constant lower pressure required for the operation of the equipment.
 The left hand gauge indicates the pressure in the cylinder.
 The right hand gauge indicates the pressure of the gas being delivered to the torch.
-Pressure reduction within the regulator occurs in two stages. - 4.2.2.
-Use only oxygen regulators to control the oxygen supply.
-Switching regulators from non-oxygen to oxygen use can introduce contaminants to the system.
-Ensure that the valve is always clean and completely free of grease or oil.
-Use a lint free cloth to thoroughly clean the regulator before use.
-Never use an oxygen regulator for other gases. - 4.2.3.
+Pressure reduction within the regulator occurs in two stages. - 4.3.2.
 Attach oxygen and acetylene regulators to the appropriate cylinders.
 On each gauge ensure the inlet filter is in place and is not blocked or contaminated.
 If an '0' ring is fitted to the inlet, check for damage and replace if necessary with an '0' ring recommended by the regulator manufacturer.
-Do not use any form of jointing paste or tape between regulators and cylinder valves. - 4.2.4.
-Before attaching the gauges wipe the fittings with a clean dry lint free cloth.
+Do not use any form of jointing paste or tape between regulators and cylinder valves.
+Before attaching the gauges wipe the fittings with a clean dry cloth.
 Screw the union at the base of each regulator to the appropriate cylinder by hand.
-Ensure that the gauge is correctly orientated so as to be seen properly by the operator in use. - 4.2.5.
+Ensure that the gauge is correctly orientated so as to be seen properly by the operator in use.
 To tighten, turn CLOCKWISE for OXYGEN, and ANTI-CLOCKWISE for ACETYLENE.
-A wrench should be used to ensure tight connections. - 4.2.6.
-Before opening the cylinder valve, ensure that the oxygen regulator's pressure adjusting screw is released.
-To do this, rotate the screw counter clockwise until it turns freely. - 4.2.7.
+A wrench should be used to ensure tight connections. - 4.3.3.
 Close the regulators by turning the adjusting screws anti-clockwise to relieve the pressure on the diaphragm before opening the cylinder valve.
-If this is not done, pressure from the cylinder can damage the diaphragm and render the regulator inoperative. - 4.2.8.
-Cylinder valve-to-regulator connections should be checked for leaks using an approved leak detection spray or soap and water solution. - 4.2.9.
-Stand to one side while opening the oxygen cylinder valve.
-Open the valve as slowly as possible until the high pressure gauge reaches cylinder pressure.
-Ensure you open the cylinder valve slowly as surges of high pressure can cause a blow out.
+If this is not done, pressure from the cylinder can damage the diaphragm and render the regulator inoperative.

+4.3.4.
+The cylinder valve-to-regulator connection should be checked for leaks using an approved leak detection spray or soap and water solution.